 Battered Oyster Roll

-This tasty seafood recipe from Hawksmoor sees elegant oysters in a delicious beer batter.
+This tasty seafood recipe from Hawksmoor sees elegant oysters deep fried in a delicious beer batter.
 The battered oyster roll is then served with a lemony mustard sauce.

 From the book